Darren McCarty: Calgary Flames

 After 11 seasons with the Red Wings, McCarty and the team parted ways as the lockout cancelled the 2004–05 NHL season.
 McCarty's contract was bought out by the Red Wings as a result of the newly implemented salary cap.
 He then signed as a free agent with the Calgary Flames on August 2, 2005.
 He scored seven goals for the Flames during the regular season.
 He scored the overtime winning goal in Game 1 of the Flames first round series against the Mighty Ducks of Anaheim, a series Calgary would eventually lose in 7 games.
 In the 2006–07 season, McCarty appeared in only 32 games and for the first time in his career, failed to register a point.

 Flint Generals

 On December 31, 2007, the Flint Generals of the International Hockey League announced that McCarty had signed with the team.
-The Generals are co-owned by McCarty's former Grind Liner, Kris Draper, who encouraged McCarty to make a comeback to professional hockey.
-McCarty made his home debut for the Generals on January 12, 2008 and recorded one assist in the 4–3 victory.
+The Generals are co-owned by McCarty's former Grind Line linemate Kris Draper, who encouraged McCarty to make a comeback to professional hockey after his career seemed over after falling into alcohol.
+McCarty made his home debut for the Generals on January 12, 2008, and recorded one assist in the 4–3 victory.
 In ten games with the Generals, McCarty had three goals, two assists, and thirty penalty minutes.